Apr 15 2025

 Lisa, S.A.

-The complaint is grounded in the judge's conduct during the enforcement proceeding brought by Lisa, S.A. against Villamorey, S.A.
-Through Order No. 2567 of December 22, 2021, the Eleventh Circuit Court admitted the high-value simple executive claim and issued a payment order pursuant to Article 1454 of the Judicial Code.
+The complaint, brought through counsel Carlos De Icaza Muñoz before the Primary Attention Section of the Anticorruption Prosecutor, is grounded in the conduct of Lesbia Wolfschon Puga, who served as judge of the Eleventh Circuit Civil Court until December 2024, during the enforcement proceeding brought by Lisa, S.A. against Villamorey, S.A.
+Through <doc id="pty-117030-21-2021-12-22-a" />, issued on December 22, 2021, the Eleventh Circuit Court admitted the high-value simple executive claim and issued a payment order pursuant to Article 1454 of the Judicial Code.
 Service on Villamorey, S.A.'s registered agent, the law firm Galindo Arias y López, was completed on July 7, 2022, and on July 20, 2022, the defendant filed an appeal in devolutive effect against the admission order.

 Lisa, S.A. opposed the appeal on July 25, 2022, within the statutory deadline.
 Despite the appeal having been granted in devolutive effect only, pursuant to Article 1138(2) of the Judicial Code, the judge kept the proceeding paralyzed for over two years, refusing to process the asset seizure requests filed by the plaintiff.